 Generation Z is missing out on socialization and working out together.
-Ashley Demhski dives into how outdoor recreation could be the answer and why you should consider it.
+Ashley Demshki dives into how outdoor recreation could be the answer and why you should consider it.

 As marketers, we often discuss how world events have shaped generations.
 Dating back to the Great Depression to even more recently the 2008 recession, these economic events helped shape baby boomers, Gen X and millennial consumer habits.
 A question bigger marketing firms are analyzing is how will COVID-19 affect Generation Z?